ghostop14/gr-clenabled/README.md

 # gr-clenabled - OpenCL-enabled Common Blocks for GNURadio

-Gr-clenabled had a number of lofty goals at the project’s onset.
+Gr-clenabled had a number of lofty goals at the project onset.
 The goal was to go through as many GNURadio blocks as possible that are used in common digital communications processing (ASK, FSK, and PSK), convert them to OpenCL, and provide scalability by allowing each OpenCL-enabled block to be assigned to a user-selectable OpenCL device.
-This latter scalability feature would allow a system that has 3 graphics cards, or even a combination of GPU’s and FPGA’s, to have different blocks assigned to run on different cards all within the same flowgraph.
-This flexibility would also allow lower-end cards to drive less computational blocks and allow FPGA’s to handle the more intensive blocks.
+This latter scalability feature would allow a system that has 3 graphics cards, or even a combination of GPUs and FPGAs, to have different blocks assigned to run on different cards all within the same flowgraph.
+This flexibility would also allow lower-end cards to drive less computational blocks and allow FPGAs to handle the more intensive blocks.

 The following blocks are implemented in this project: